BerliozFramework/BerliozDocs/getting-started/debug.md

 }
 ```

-In this example, debug mode is activate only for local ip `127.0.0.1` and host `getberlioz.com`.
+In this example, debug mode is activated only for local ip `127.0.0.1` and host `getberlioz.com`.